ASU Summer Housing in Tempe (2026): Sublets, Short-Term Leases, and How to Save

 Arizona State University

-- Sublets from departing students: $600–$900 a month for a private bedroom.
-Cheapest, but the listings move fast in March and April.
+- Sublets from departing students: $600 to $900 a month for a private bedroom.
+Cheapest, but listings move fast in March and April.

-- Short-term furnished apartments along Apache Boulevard, Rural Road, and University Drive: $900–$1,300 for a one-bedroom.
+- Short-term furnished apartments along Apache Boulevard, Rural Road, and University Drive: $900 to $1,300 for a one-bedroom.

 - Find My Place lists summer sublets and lease transfers near Arizona State as students post them through spring.

-1. Subletting From a Departing ASU Student (The Best Deal If You Move Fast)
+1. Subletting From a Departing ASU Student (Best Deal If You Move Fast)

 Thousands of ASU students leave Tempe for the summer with leases that legally run through July or August.
 They can't terminate, and they don't want to eat three months of rent on an empty unit.
 That's your opening.

 Summer sublets near campus run $600 to $900 a month for a private bedroom.
-Shared bedrooms drop to $450–$650.
-The pricing isn't generous because the original tenant is generous — it's because they need someone in the room more than they need top dollar.
+Shared bedrooms drop to $450 to $650.
+The pricing isn't generous because the tenant is generous, it's because they need someone in the room more than they need top dollar.

 2. ASU University Housing (Limited but Convenient)

 Arizona State University runs summer contracts in select residence halls for enrolled students.
-Availability is a fraction of what it is during the academic year — most halls close, and the ones that stay open fill up.
+Availability is a fraction of the academic year, since most halls close and the ones that stay open fill up.
+ASU's official winter and summer housing page lists which halls open and when applications go live.

 3. Short-Term Furnished Apartment Leases (The Middle Ground)

 Several Tempe communities along Apache Boulevard, Rural Road, and University Drive offer summer-specific three-month furnished leases.
-They're built for ASU students who didn't sublet, plus the wave of summer interns at companies in the Phoenix area.
+They're built for ASU students who didn't sublet, plus the wave of summer interns at Phoenix-area companies.

 4. Extended Stay Hotels (Most Expensive, Most Flexible)

 Extended stay hotels offer weekly and monthly rates without a lease.
-No credit check.
-No income verification.
-No co-signer required.
+No credit check, no income verification, no co-signer.
 You pay, you stay, you leave when you want.

 5. Staying Put in Your Current Apartment (Often the Cheapest of All)

-If you already have a Tempe lease that runs through the summer, staying put is almost always cheaper than the alternatives.
-You're paying that rent regardless.
-Adding a second housing cost on top of it makes a summer internship or research role significantly more expensive than it needs to be.
+If you already hold a Tempe lease that runs through summer, staying put is almost always cheaper than the alternatives.
+You're paying that rent regardless, so a second housing cost on top makes an internship or research role more expensive than it needs to be.

 Side-by-Side Cost Comparison